-As I’ve been wandering through Greece these past few days, I’ve realized that I’m just now truly seeing the 2008 crisis and its after-effects for the first time.
-I’d been largely insulated from them.
+I’ve been wandering through Greece the past few days and realized that I’m just now truly seeing the 2008 crisis and its after-effects for the first time.
+I’d been largely insulated of them.

 In short, the country’s lack of financing translates into a dramatic lack of productivity gains and innovation.
-And it’s all happening just as the world enters a new era, just at the time when it’s most needed.
-This divide will only grow—and rapidly at that.
+And it’s all happening just as the world enters a new era, a time when it’s most needed.
+This divide will only grow—and rapidly.